 Okay, okay.
 Don’t let the name (or the logo) deter you from trying these K-cups.
 They may look like they’re made for old geezers, but they come with some hefty ratings: like an FDA approval for their Techno roasting process.

 HealthWise coffee uses a special processing technique that reduces the acids associated with causing heartburn.
 It’s also Kosher certified and produced in a nut-free building.

-Speaking of, which of these lovely options should you try first?
-My vote is for the Tres Hermanos Fairtrade Low-Acid Coffee.
-It's a great choice that falls neatly in the middle of the price range while having everything you need to enjoy a cuppa without those nasty side effects.
+Another great option is Tres Hermanos Fairtrade Low-Acid Coffee.
+It's a good choice that falls neatly in the middle of the price range while having everything you need to enjoy a cuppa without those unpleasant side effects.